-Each variation order or claim is assessed individually to confirm entitlement and to conclude on the strength of the claim
+Each variation order or claim is assessed individually to confirm entitlement and to conclude on the strength of the claim.

-The Group utilises legal experts, engineers and quantity surveyors to assess probabilities in determining the amount to be recognised relating to uncertified revenue and that the Our work on the recognition and recoverability of uncertified revenue balances entailed the following:
+The Group utilises legal experts, engineers and quantity surveyors to assess probabilities in determining the amount to be recognised relating to uncertified revenue and that the recoverability of amounts recognised are considered highly probable.